Sephaniaalx/simple_shell/README.md

-Our readme for the shell project
+This is a shell program that mimics the actual shell program